ZacharyGoshen/cifar-10-classifier/README.md

-# Classifying the CIFAR-10 Data Set Using a Convolutional Neural Network
+# CIFAR-10 Classification Using a Convolutional Neural Network